tutek1/DTLabs/05_AINavMeshFSM/lab05.md

 var _curr_patrol_idx : int = 0
 ```

 I will leave the patrol state **implementation to you**.
 The next few paragraphs outline what each function should do.
 The **solution** will be in the **next section**.
-Before you start, let's make the enemy **use the patrol state by default**, so that you can easily test it out, while implementing.
+Before you start, let's make the enemy **use the patrol state by default**, so that you can easily test it out while implementing.
 Change the `ground_enemy_fsm.gd` like this:

 ```GDScript
 @export var patrol_state : PatrolState